Configure Queries

 SELECT * FROM "world" AS hello;

-For more examples, see Parameter Manipulation in the cbq documentation.
+For more information, see Parameter Manipulation in the cbq documentation.

 To set request-level parameters with the Data API, specify the parameters in the request body or the query URI.